 It was time to do some investigating.

 I roamed around the world wide web of Central Florida gardening and stopped at the Growin’ Crazy Acres site.
 What a wealth of information and there is so much to read about heirloom seeds.

 Heirlooms are proven to possess a much higher nutritional value since they maintain their original traits.
 Heirlooms also maintain their flavor and texture traits.
 This is why they taste better than commercial, conventionally grown vegetables because those traits remain unaltered.
 If grown organically, these traits are even further enhanced.

 For several years now, I have been using hybrid seeds to help with diseases which seem to attack so many gardens in our area.
 But, was I giving up keeping disease away for flavor and nutrition?
 Seems that I was.

 I exchanged a few emails with Desiree, owner of Growin’ Crazy Acres, about my garden woes and she was so sweet to send me a few packets of her local heirloom seeds to see how they would work in my small garden.

 Those seeds are germinating so well.
 I will plant the cucumbers directly outdoors when the frost date has passed.
 I have better luck with cucumbers that way.

-Cucumbers, zucchini and yellow squash seem to be the hardest thing for me to grow.
+Cucumbers, zucchini, and yellow squash seem to be the hardest thing for me to grow.
 Powdery mildew is such a problem.
-I will maybe get a couple fruit off each plant and then overnight, it seems like, the plants are dead.
+I will maybe get a couple fruit from each plant and then overnight, it seems like, the plants are dead.

 Desiree explained the importance to make sure you plant at the right time of the year to get better yield and control disease.
 I printed out her planting schedule and seed starting charts to put in my garden journal for reference.
 I saw immediately that I was waiting too late to plant a few plants and a few too early in the fall.
 She also has a page dedicated to Garden Crop Yields and how much to plant per person.